Hamilton Galloway – Alpha Phi Chapter (University of Idaho) – 2023 to Today

 Dr. Ted F. Andrews – Lambda Chapter (Emporia State University) – 1951 to 1960

-Brother Ted F. Andrews served as National President from 1951 to 1960 as the Fraternity’s longest-serving National President.
-He was a graduate of Emporia College, now Emporia State University, and earned his master’s degree at the University of Iowa and his Ph.D. from the Ohio State University.
+Dr. Ted F. Andrews, a distinguished educator and the longest-serving National President of Alpha Kappa Lambda, served from 1951 to 1960.
+A graduate of Emporia College (now Emporia State University), he furthered his education with a master’s degree from the University of Iowa and a Ph.D. from Ohio State University.

 Brother Andrews entered the Omega Chapter on September 23, 2009.